ksu-cs-textbooks/extras/content/02-full-stack/04-docker.md

 {{% notice tip %}}

 Modify the command above to match your IDs found earlier.
 The first one is the user Id and the second is the group ID.

 {{% /notice %}}

+{{% notice warning %}}

+Hopefully this highlights one of the major security concerns from using Docker volume mounts.
+The files are originally owned by the `root` user, but since Docker runs as `root` by default, we can use commands within a container to change file permissions that we may not be able to change outside of the container.
+In an enterprise setting, this means that anyone who can start Docker containers can in theory change these permissions.

+{{% /notice %}}